ludanik/raft/plan.md

 * timeout for candidate and follower

 = aug 29 ===================================
-fix timeouts in candidate loop fix requestvote from server-side initialize log if empty save votedfor when receiving requestvote
+* fix timeouts in candidate loop fix requestvote from server-side initialize log if empty save votedfor when receiving requestvote implement appendentries rpc implement leader behaviour